Average S Corporation Salaries

 Third, if you combine the data above (especially after adjusting for inflation) with occupational salary data supplied by the Bureau of Labor and Statistics, you should find yourself converging on some reasonable compensation value.

 To give you an example of this, say the table above suggests that shareholder-employees in your industry, which happens to be construction, earn on average $30,000 a year in wages.
-(This comes from the seven row of the table and I inflated that $27,904 value by 8.2% to tweak the number for inflation.)
+(This comes from the seven row of the table, $29,735 rounded for simplicity.)
 If the Bureau of Labor Statistics says that on average someone doing the job the you do earns $40,000, you should be pretty reasonable if your salary falls between $30,000 and $40,000.

 If you set your salary to $40,000, so you exceed the IRS average S corporation salaries values and match the Bureau of Labor statistics, your salary should logically be reasonable.
 Or close to reasonable.